viant/xunsafe/README.md

 ## Introduction

 In order to achieve better performance, this library uses unsafe.Pointer along with StructField.Offset to effectively access/modify struct fields.
-On top of that most of implemented methods, inline giving substantial performance boost which is x40 times as opposed to the seme not inlined version.
+On top of that most of implemented methods, inline giving substantial performance boost which is x40 times as opposed to the same not inlined version.

 ## Usage